All Episodes

 the attack where it's the letlist and it's rampant, and

-to your point, even if you beat them, you're just
+Even if you beat them, you're just.

-kind of hanging on, and it wasn't the case.
+Kind of hanging on, and it wasn't the case.

 Speaker 2 (01:49):